 In terms of hardware, in most cases, servers are not required and any decent business/home PCs (or laptop) of less than a couple of years old will do very nicely.

 Printers and scanners can be a little bit trickier to get right.
 Laser printers are definitely preferable to Inkjet and scanners MUST be capable of converting a multi-page document into one single PDF.

 Some multi-function machines are pretty much idea, although a FAX element to the multi-functionality is generally unnecessary these days.

 As a start-up insurance broker, you’ll need to make sure you have all the adequate legal commercial business insurance requirement in place when you set up your insurance broker business.

-You must also be prepared to take out an adequate Cyber insurance policy in preparation for the GDPR which comes into force in May 2018.
+You must also be prepared to take out an adequate Cyber insurance policy for your own protection and viability.

 TEn has a tailored cyber policy for TEn Appointed Representatives from as little as £10.00+IPT per month from a trusted insurance partner.